20G31855/my-projects/README.md

 # my-projects
-This is my first step into the tech space
-I used these projects to master basic concepts of python I succesfully completed CS50P!!!
+This is my first step into the tech space.
+I used these projects to master basic concepts of Python and successfully completed CS50P!!!